kitnil/awesome/README.md

 ## CSS

+- [slick-fox](https://github.com/Etesam913/slick-fox) - :fox_face: A userchrome.css file that has rounded tabs and a url bar that can disappear when not selected on.
+It works with any themes.
+- [whatthefuck.is](https://github.com/gaearon/whatthefuck.is) - An opinionated glossary of computer science terms for front-end developers.
+Written by Dan Abramov.
 - [progit2](https://github.com/progit/progit2) - Pro Git 2nd Edition
 - [productive-twitter](https://github.com/sdras/productive-twitter) - Chrome extension: Minimal and friendly theme for productive twitter use
 - [emacs-manuals](https://github.com/xuchunyang/emacs-manuals) - Versioned GNU Emacs Manuals